KETSE/casebox/doc/source/admin/fields.rst

 In order to define the field to be populated from a Thesaurus.

-When creating the field choose the type as 'Object'
+When creating the field choose the type as 'Objects'

 Configure the field to look up a set of options using the following JSON configuration in the 'Config' part of the field template